dotnet/arcade/Documentation/DependenciesFlowPlan.md

 In order for the dependency flow plan to be done, tier 1 product repositories need to:
  - Use Darc for dependency management.
  - Subscribe to Maestro++.
- - Builds for both CI and official builds happen in VSTS.
+ - Builds for both CI and official builds happen in Azure DevOps.

 # Prototype
 The goal of the prototype is to validate the interaction proposed between Darc and Maestro++, as well as the boundaries of each.